Skip to main content

 Ideal for

-Choose Tesamorelin if: - FDA approval and clinical trial evidence matter to you - Visceral fat reduction is your primary goal - You have concerns about liver fat (NAFLD) - You prefer the most clinically validated option - Your provider recommends starting with the approved molecule Choose CJC-1295/Ipamorelin if: - You want the strongest total GH output (dual pathway) - Sleep improvement and overnight recovery are priorities - Broad anti-aging benefits are the goal (body comp, energy, recovery) - You want sustained GH elevation (multi-day half-life)
+Choose Tesamorelin if: - FDA approval and clinical trial evidence matter to you - Visceral fat reduction is your primary goal - You have concerns about liver fat (NAFLD) - You prefer the most clinically validated option - Your provider recommends starting with the approved molecule Choose CJC-1295/Ipamorelin if: - You want the strongest total GH output (dual pathway) - Sleep improvement and overnight recovery are priorities - Broad anti-aging benefits are the goal (body comp, energy, recovery) - You want the strongest dual-pathway GH pulses, not just single-pathway GHRH

 Consider alternatives if